-- the reactor facility, as designed, is capable of meeting the safety goals as established in RD-367 - the accident management program is capable of providing mitigation for BDBAs, to the extent practicable, taking into account the long-term availability of cooling water, material and power supplies
+- 1. the reactor facility, as designed, is capable of meeting the safety goals as established in RD-367 - 2. the procedures and equipment put in place to take accident management needs into account are effective, considering the availability of cooling water, material and power supplies; consideration can be given to the plant's full design capabilities, including the possible use of safety, non-safety and temporary systems beyond their originally intended function